web3-proto-kit/quickstart/README.md

 # Summary
 Quickstart run guide (Tested on UNIX/MAC only)

 This is a toy application that should serve as an example of a containerized microservice architecture with a react web client for consumption and presentation of live data.
 Microservices communicate via RabbitMQ.
 Client consumes messages via socket.io.

+The ingest-service consumes messasges from our mock-blockchain application.
+Messages are passed to the NewMessageExchange within our RabbitMQ instance.
+The client-message-emitter service consumes Messages are emits them via socket.io to any subscribed clients.
+The react application consumes these messages and presents them in tabular format.

+The application logs all output as objects for descriptive logging.
+The ELK stack should be used here to view the logs.
+HTTPS/OAuth needs to be implemented next.

 # Quickstart Run Guide
 Quickstart run guide (Tested on UNIX/MAC only)